 - i.
-Milk production decreases. - ii.
-Risk for developing clinical mastitis increases. - iii.
+Milk production decreases.

+- ii.
+Risk for developing clinical mastitis increases.

+- iii.
 Quality of the milk decreases.

+- it is not a food safety hazard, but

+- salt levels are elevated.

+- casein levels also go down.

-Taste gets salty. - iv.
-High SCC is a main concern for cheese factories.
-You need more milk to produce 1 kg of cheese
+- iv.
+High SCC is a main concern for cheese factories because they need more liters of milk to produce one kilogram of cheese.

+- (This can vary from >12 litres for 1 kg hard cheese to < 10 litres from milk with low SCC).